rachaelkalicun/evercooked_blog/source/blog/yorkshire-pudding.html.md

 In a blender, combine the eggs, milk, flour, salt, black pepper, and any optional spices.
 Blend until smooth.
 Let the batter rest at room temperature for at least one hour.

 ### **2. Preheat the Oven and Heat the Oil**
-Preheat the oven to 425°F. Add about 1 tablespoon of canola oil to seven wells of a muffin tin.
+Preheat the oven to 425°F. Add about 1 tablespoon of canola oil to ten wells of a muffin tin.
 Place the tin on the top rack and heat for at least 30 minutes, until the oil is very hot.

 ### **3. Pour the Batter**
 Carefully remove the hot tin from the oven.
 Working very quickly so that the batter hits the hottest oil possible, pour the batter into each well, filling about 3/4 of the way full.
 It should sizzle immediately.